Skip to content

 • Generate briefs, manage internal links and move content through your workflow

-Then publish, update Planner states and rerun Scorecard.
+Then publish to WordPress (single or bulk), and rerun Scorecard.
 That loop is how you move Content Authority, Market Authority and AI Authority in a deliberate way rather than guessing.